India's Longest Nonstop Flights, Ranked

 How these were measured

 The distances here are great-circle distances, the shortest path over a round Earth, worked out from each airport's coordinates.
-The on-board times are this site's nonstop estimates; the real flight is usually a little different because of winds and routing, and the eastbound and westbound legs are not the same length in time.
-Schedules and aircraft change too, so treat the operator notes as a current snapshot rather than a promise.
+The on-board times are this site's nonstop estimates; the real flight is usually a little different because of winds and routing, and the detours forced by the airspace closure push some of them longer still.
+Schedules, operators and aircraft all change, so treat the operator notes as a current snapshot rather than a promise.

 See any of these for yourself

-Want the exact distance, time and local arrival for one of these monsters, or for your own route?
-Open Bengaluru to San Francisco in the calculator and watch the arc climb over the pole, or type in any pair of airports.
+Want the exact distance, time and local arrival for one of these, or for your own route?
+Open Mumbai to Newark in the calculator and watch the arc climb over the pole, or type in any pair of airports.